philanc/minisock/README.md

 ### License

-minisock is distributed under the terms of the MIT License.
+Minisock is distributed under the terms of the MIT License.

 Copyright (c) 2018 Phil Leblanc